 Hardscaping with intriguing mosaic patterns, standing stones in strategic locations, or raking gravel in Zen gardens are all ways to use rocks for art.

 Stacked stones or dry stone sculptures can be fascinating due to the enigmatic quality that results from using a natural material to create shapes not found in nature.
-Devine Escapes is just one of the companies that makes these intriguing constructions.
+Devine Escapes is just one of the companies that make these intriguing constructions.

 Also, their residents can brighten up any backyard with colorful plumage and song.